 Unfortunately, this can make doing exercise and physical activity hard to do, as exercising causes the lungs to work harder and can, therefore, aggravate the problem.
 Other things such as air quality and allergens can be contributing factors.
 Often, those who deal with asthma can manage it by avoiding triggers (source) and, in some cases, relying on medication such as inhaled corticosteroids (source).

 That said, there are certainly many types of physical activity that are easier on the lungs, and even beneficial to strengthening the lungs.
-Building up lung strength in a safe and careful way can ultimately lead to asthma patients being able to do a larger variety of physical activities, and can even helping to manage the condition.
+Building up lung strength in a safe and careful way can ultimately lead to asthma patients being able to do a larger variety of physical activities, and can even help to manage the condition.

 If you suffer from asthma, rest assured that taking the necessary precautions will ultimately lead to effective results for you.
 However, it is always advised that you consult your healthcare practitioner before partaking in any regimen of physical activity.